IBM/power-up/docs/OPCG_dev_guide.rst

+.. _developerguide:

 Developer Guide
 ===============

-Cluster Genesis is developed by a team of IBM engineers.
+Cluster Genesis development is overseen by a team of IBM engineers.

 Git Repository Model
 --------------------